You might not be the type of person to spray your lawn and garden with Roundup weed killer … but that doesn’t mean your dog

 Even organic crops may be desiccated with Roundup.
-So even if your food label says
+So even if your food label claims it’s

 Glyphosate researchers Anthony Samsel and Stephanie Seneff tested a small sample of pet foods for the presence of glyphosate.
 Every sample they tested contained glyphosate.

 While your dog might not rely on the Shikimate pathway for his energy, the bacteria in his microbiome do.
 Your dog’s immune system is formed of trillions of little microorganisms that live on his skin, in his digestive tract and on his body.
 Collectively, these little communities of bacteria and bugs are called the microbiome.
 The microbiome is so critical to your dog’s health, it can even communicate with his brain.